 Drafts and pre-weaned calves – rarely is a topic so misunderstood.
 Many calf raisers are uncomfortable with the topic of drafts on calves, regardless of the outside temperature.
 Most people believe drafts are to be avoided at all costs.
 I once heard of a veterinarian who would spark a lighter in a calf pen and if the flame flickered, even the slightest bit, would declare the presence of a dangerous draft.
 Contrary to popular belief, however, drafts on pre-weaned calves are not always a bad thing.
 In fact, in certain situations, they can even be beneficial.

-Dr. Ryan Leiterman, Director of Technical Services for Crystal Creek®, is pleased to now be a regular contributor to the Dairy Radio Now program with host, Bill Baker.
-Dr. Leiterman will speak on topics relevant to the dairy calf industry in a featured segment called “A Breath of Fresh Air“.
+Dr. Ryan Leiterman, Director of Technical Services for Crystal Creek®, is pleased to be a regular contributor to the Dairy Radio Now program with host, Bill Baker.
+Dr. Leiterman will speak on topics relevant to the dairy calf industry in a featured segment called “Ask the Vet“.

 12/4/19: Winter Barn Ventilation Tips